makrai/notes/reimers2004-sentence-embed-multiling-distill.md

 * advantages
   * with relatively few samples to new languages
   * easier to ensure desired properties for the vector space
-    * e.g. design a vector space to work well for a specific clustering task
+    * eg design a vector space to work well for a specific clustering task
   * hardware requirements for training is lower
 * experiments in 10 languages from various language families
 * Code to extend sentence embeddings models to more than 400 languages